hud987/DistributedRouters/README.md

 <p align="center"><img src="readmeFiles/moveDemo.gif?raw=true" /></p>
 <p align="center">click and drag to move nodes</p>

 * __Routing tables:__ Each node has its own routing table toggled by clicking on the node without dragging.
-Routing nodes automatically adjust when too close to an edge.
+Routing tables show a destination node, the next hop to get to that node from this node, and the cost of getting to that node.
+Routing tables are intialized with neighboring nodes and update as a node recieves packets.

 <p align="center"><img src="readmeFiles/tableDemo.gif?raw=true" /></p>
 <p align="center">click without dragging to open and close routing tables